sy2002/ai-playground/analog/README.md

 just an amount of `n` randomly chosen "situations" in which the CartPole could be in, and a "situation" is a random instance of
 (cart position, cart velocity, pole angle, angular velocity).
-And therefore a state `s` is nothing else than the combined "similarity" of `s` to all of the `Exemplars`.
+Therefore a state `s` is nothing else than the combined "similarity" of `s` to all of the `Exemplars`.

 The result of this approach is, that `s` is *not* represented as a four